superDross/dotfiles/notes/web/tcp_udp.md

 - All the TCP pros are not available in UDP
 - Security; as it is not connection based, anyone can jump on and send stuff if the port is open

+## When to use what?

+Use TCP when:

+- you need all the data to arrive intact
+- you want to automatically make a best estimate use of the network throughput

+Use UDP when:

+- you need low latency
+- data loss is less important than late data
+- implementing your own connection error is required